NielDB/mongodb-sharded/README.md

 This project uses helm to install the prometheus operator stack, containing Prometheus, grafana & mongodb-prometheus-exporter.
 After generating the cluster, the grafana service will be exposed.
 A custom grafana dashboard for MongoDB is available in the `resources/dashboards` folder.

+The Prometheus-operator stack and Prometheus-MongoDB-exporter can be configured in the HELM charts located under `resources/helm`.

 ## 3 Load Testing

 The loadtesting folder contains 2 docker projects to help with load testing.